In This Article

 Additionally, some women experience low testosterone during perimenopause.
 This begins years before menopause sets in.

 There are several ways to treat low testosterone in women.
-These include pharmacological approaches, as well as lifestyle changes.
+A combination of several treatments is usually recommended, including:

-Estratest is a combination of synthetic testosterone and estrogen.
+It is a combination of synthetic testosterone and estrogen.
 It is typically given to menopausal women.

-Another common hormone replacement therapy is testosterone injections.
 It comes in patch, pellet, or gel forms.
 These are the same treatments given to men with low testosterone levels.

 Many of these products contain high levels of testosterone.
 They raise a woman’s testosterone level too much.
 While the treatment might improve symptoms, it can lead to a new set of symptoms.